pRoy24/MarketAgentOne/README.md

 - Permissionless onboarding with inbuilt verfiability.

-## Applicatio submission for EthGlobal hackathon 24.
+## Application submission for EthGlobal hackathon 24.